 Thompson says that the researchers scheduled a meeting in 2002 and got together to destroy documents relating to the study.
 He stated:

-“At the bottom of Table 7 it also shows that for the non-birth certificate sample, the adjusted race effect statistical significance was huge.
+“At the bottom of Table 7 it also shows that for the non-birth certificate sample, the adjusted [sic?] race effect statistical significance was huge.
 All the authors and I met and decided sometime between August and September ’02 not to report any race effects for the paper.
 Sometime soon after the meeting, we decided to exclude reporting any race effects, the co-authors scheduled a meeting to destroy documents related to the study.
 The remaining four co-authors all met and brought a big garbage can into the meeting room and reviewed and went through all the hard copy documents that we had thought we should discard and put them in a huge garbage can.
 However, because I assumed it was illegal and would violate both FOIA and DOJ requests, I kept hard copies of all documents in my office and I retained all associated computer files.
-I believe we intentionally withheld controversial findings from the final draft of the Pediatrics paper.”12
+This included all the Word files (agendas and manuscript drafts), Excel files with analysis and results, and SAS files that I used to generate the statistical findings.
+I also kept all my written notes from meetings.
+All the associated MMR-Autism Study computer files been retained on the Immunization Safety Office computer servers since the inception of the study and they continue to reside there today.”14

-There are some problems with the claim that trashing documents was part of a cover-up.12 Firstly, the year is 2002.
+There are some problems with the claim that trashing documents was part of a cover-up.15 Firstly, the year is 2002.
 The CDC has digital copies of everything.
 And secondly, it is only a requirement to keep enough records so that the study can be recreated from scratch.
 And we know the CDC met these requirements because Hooker himself performed his reanalysis based on data he got from the CDC directly.
-The data is potentially available to any researcher who requests it from the CDC.13 In other words, throwing out unneeded documents could have easily just been housekeeping.
-Carey points out that most of the 1,000 pages provided to him by Congressman Posey are uninteresting and could easily stand to be discarded.11
+The data is potentially available to any researcher who requests it from the CDC.16 Thompson himself said as much.
+In other words, throwing out unneeded documents could have easily just been housekeeping.
+Carey points out that most of the 1,000 pages provided to him by Congressman Posey are uninteresting and could easily stand to be discarded, and that such housekeeping is not an unheard of thing in the research world.13

 So in short, none of Hooker and Wakefield’s claims are convincing.